Learn the notes of the fretboard

 In this lesson, we will learn where each note is located on the guitar fret-board.

-The image below, illustrates a guitar fret-board and shows all the notes along the Low E string.
+The image below illustrates a guitar fret-board and shows all the notes along the Low E string.
 The low E string is the thickest string and will be in red, check out that thick red line.
-The color for the strings, will be slightly different than the color for the notes.
 The high E string, is the thinnest string, look below.

 G A B C D E F# G. Notice the F#, it would be a black key on the piano.
 This information will be reinforced as we move through the lessons and more information will be covered in the sharps and flats lessons.